SpotCollector Online Help Contents

 Example: suppose the Special Callsign List contains 7 entries:

-Callsign Tag List B SLIM SP3E DXLab W4TV DXLab G6CSY DXLab AA6YQ DXLab, EPC-2640 P portable The Spot Database Entry for the spotted callsign KP2/G6CSY/P would be recorded with its tags set to <DXLab> (rather than portable), because G6CSY is the left-most callsign component to match a Special Callsign List entry.
+Callsign Tag List Expires B SLIM SP3E DXLab W4TV DXLab G6CSY DXLab AA6YQ DXLab, EPC-2640 P portable The Spot Database Entry for the spotted callsign KP2/G6CSY/P would be recorded with its tags set to <DXLab> (rather than portable), because G6CSY is the left-most callsign component to match a Special Callsign List entry.
 The Spot Database Entry for the spotted callsign KP2/K4CY/P would be recorded with its tags set to <portable>.

 You can add an entry to the Special Callsign List directly, or by importing from a comma-delimited text file.
 To add an entry directly,